JBaldys/APlusBernstein-Project/README.md

 (see other videos from Quantopian too!)

+For macroeconomic data, a good resource is: https://fred.stlouisfed.org/

 # Tentative Timeline / Important Dates
 -	3/14-3/19: EDA, feature engineering
 -	3/18: In-person visit with Che from Alliance Bernstein, 2-3 pm (prioritize making this meeting!)